Nour-eldin-125/Data_Mining_Project/README.md

 3. Naive Bayes
 4. Support Vector Machines (SVM)
 </br>
-The dataset used in this project is the Wisconsin Breast Cancer dataset, (Available on Kaggle) ![https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data]
+The dataset used in this project is the Wisconsin Breast Cancer dataset. <a href="https://www.kaggle.com/datasets/uciml/breast-cancer-wisconsin-data" target="_blank">(Available on Kaggle)</a>

 ### Installation
 To run this project, you will need to have Python 3 installed on your system.
 You will also need the following libraries: